Borg User Manual

 This target builds most drones and the config files

-It also builds the init files as described as for build.
+It also builds the init files as described for build.

 Drone targets